tsudalab/DiffMeta/README.md

 python generation.py --target_spectrum target.npy --models diff vae gan
 ```
 ### 5. Simulation
-To simulate the optical properties of the generated metamaterials, switch to the calculation_util folder. rcwa_calculator.py provides an example for spectral simulation.
+To simulate the optical properties of the generated metamaterials, switch to the `calculation_util` folder. `rcwa_calculator.py` provides an example of spectral simulation.
 Simulate the optical properties of the generated metamaterials according to the structure file format.

 ## Cite